The CEO of Cambridge Analytica plans a book on its methods, and the US election

 He says that ahead of the US election CA had “hundreds of thousands” of Americans fill out a survey and merged that with as many publicly available data points on 230 million Americans.
 And that “everyday we have teams looking for new data sets.”

 He admits CA used psychographic targeting of Americans “all through the 2014 midterms” and all through the Cruz and Carson primaries.
-“But when we got to Trump’s campaign… we just didn’t have the time to rollout that survey.”
+“But when we got to Trump’s campaign… we just didn’t have the time to roll out that survey.”
 He says the Trump campaign, when CA joined it, was just too small and had no infrastructure.

-However, he did admit that “there’s psychographic data that’s baked-in to legacy models that we built before because we’re not reinventing the wheel.
-And there was no “long form quantitive psychographics survey” doe for the Trump campaign.
+However, he did admit that “there’s psychographic data that’s baked-in to legacy models that we built before because we’re not reinventing the wheel.”
+And there was no “long form quantitive psychographics survey” done for the Trump campaign.

-Nix does not address claims that the company harvested Facebook data before it’s terms of service started to be shrunk, but that their data was built on surveys of 100,000 people or more.
+Nix does not address claims that the company harvested Facebook data before its terms of service started to be shrunk, but that their data was built on surveys of 100,000 people or more.

 He also repeats the claim that they helped raise a “small dollar” funding for Trump amounting to $27m.
-Of this he says “I think it was extremely pivotal [to the campaingn] because when Trump won the nomination he had very, very little money.”
+Of this, he says “I think it was extremely pivotal [to the campaingn] because when Trump won the nomination he had very, very little money.”

-He says CA was hired by Trumps campaign because no other usual suppliers to Republican candidates would touch Trump, and that CA saw a big business opportunity in his campaign.
+He says CA was hired by Trump’s campaign because no other usual suppliers to Republican candidates would touch the controversial candidate, and that CA saw a big business opportunity in his campaign.
 The thinking was that even if Trump had lost, they would have made a name for themselves in the US, and if they helped win the campaign they’d be famous.
 It was a risk worth taking.

 It also meant that CA ended up taking over every aspect of the Trump campaign from data analytics, research, digital, TV and handling donations.
 “Overnight [the contract] went from being originally just data, to end to end,” says Nix.

 “It was an easy bet to make.
 It was a win-win.
 I couldn’t see the downside.
-I thought even if Trump didn’t prevail, if he if he didn’t win the election.
-We’re a British firm that was trying to break into the most competitive political market in the world.”
+I thought even if Trump didn’t prevail, if he didn’t win the election… We’re a British firm that was trying to break into the most competitive political market in the world.”

 He says criticisms of them and their methods have tended to come from jealous competitors.

-“You see three quotes they’re all from people whose business you’ve stolen.
+“You see three quotes… they’re all from people whose business you’ve stolen.
 They’re saying things like we came across “Cambridge Analytica.
 It’s All snake oil” [and it’s from] our biggest rival.”

 He dismissed characterization of CA’s campaigns as being ‘dark advertising’: “I’m very proud of that we’re doing which are innovative.
-And there are some things which is best practice digital advertising, best practice communications which we’re taking from the commercial world and are bringing into politics.”
+And there are some things which is ‘best practice’ digital advertising, best practice communications which we’re taking from the commercial world and are bringing into politics.”

-Nix plans to publish a book on Cambridge Analytica’s approach to online campaigning, and it’s role in the US election.
+Nix plans to publish a book on Cambridge Analytica’s approach to online campaigning, and its role in the US election.

 He says the book will “talk about our methodology and our approach to communications.”
 It will also talk in “quite technical terms” about how communication is changing, what how technology is impacting that.
 It will feature case studies “with a lot of real examples of artwork and targeting and psychographics and so forth to illustrate them.”